psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshot--(ex-NoHolograms)/Readme.md

 *With EDHM UI:*

-Go to 'Main Menu -> 3PMods -> Clean Screenshot Mod and change the key.
+Go to 'Main Menu -> 3PMods -> Clean Screenshots Mod and change the key.

 *Without EDHM UI:*